1 Keep a record of payments

-Keep a record of payments that are due and when they're to be paid.
+Keep a record of when rent payments are due and when they are paid by your tenants.

-This system is particularly helpful if you have more than one tenant in the property, as it will enable your tenants to see who hasn’t paid.
+This system is particularly useful if you have more than one tenant in the property who pay separately, as it will enable your tenants to quickly see who hasn’t paid.

-If the tenants are held on a joint tenancy agreement, you should make it clear they must all be equally responsible for the arrears and clear the debts as a single unit.
+Remind tenants on a joint tenancy agreement that they are all equally responsible for paying the rent and for clearing any debt owed as a single unit.

-Also, if you decide to make an application for possession against the tenant based on rent arrears, you will be required to provide a copy of the rent payment transactions under court rules.
+If you do decide to make an application for possession against a tenant (or tenants) based on them not paying rent, you will be required to provide a copy of all rent payment transactions.

-- If after several days the rent hasn't been paid, then send your tenant a formal demand by first class mail
+After several days: send your tenant a formal demand by first class mail.

-- If after 14 days you still haven't received outstanding rent, send the tenant's guarantor a letter informing them that the tenant hasn't paid that rent
+After 14 days: send the tenant's guarantor a letter informing them that the tenant hasn't paid their rent.

-- If after 21 days you still haven't received rent send a final letter, confirming your intention to take legal action
+After 21 days: send a final letter to the tenant and guarantor, confirming your intention to take legal action.

 2 Write to the tenant

-In the letter, request that the outstanding arrears be paid immediately and ask the tenant to ensure that all future rental payments are made in full and on the due date.
+Your letter should request that the outstanding arrears be paid immediately and ask the tenant to ensure that all future rental payments are made in full and on or by the due date.

-You should also state that you may make an application to the court for possession of the property should more than two months' rent remain unpaid.
+You should explain that unpaid arrears could result in court action being taken against the tenant and state that you may make an application to the court for possession of the property should more than two months' rent go unpaid.

 3 Send a letter to the guarantor

-If you still haven't received outstanding rent 14 days after the rent is due, send another letter telling the tenant that if he doesn't pay, you'll take the matter further and seek possession of your property.
+If you still haven't received outstanding rent 14 days after it is due, send another letter telling the tenant explaining that if they don't pay, you'll take the matter further and seek possession of your property.

 If your tenant has provided a guarantor, send the guarantor a letter advising them that the tenant hasn't paid the rent according to the tenancy agreement.

-Normally the arrears will be paid quickly after this letter.
+Normally the arrears will be paid soon after this letter.

-If, after 21 days you haven’t received any rent from your tenant, you should send another letter.
+If after 21 days you still haven’t received any rent from your tenant, you should send a third letter.

 This should be the final step before considering further action to reclaim your property.

-If you have previously sent a guarantor letter, you should now send another letter to inform the guarantor that you haven’t received any rent.
+If you have previously sent a letter to a guarantor, you should now send another letter to inform the guarantor that you still haven’t received any rent.

-If your tenant has gone a whole month without paying rent, and another month is due, you can now consider your tenant to be two months in arrears.
+If your tenant has gone a month without paying rent, and another month is now due, you can consider your tenant to be two months in arrears.

-Serving a Section 8 notice will inform your tenant that you intend to take him to court if he doesn't pay within a further 14 days.
+Serving a Section 8 notice informs your tenant that you intend to take them to court if they don't pay within a further 14 days.